habibtaghavi08/DONT-TAKE-IT-PERSONAL-SCRAPER/README.md

 Now you will create your own .env file in the root folder and enter the following info.

-Now go into the (/db/schema.sql) and (db/seeds.sql) files and copy the information and enter into your workbench.
-Be sure to run the code to create your DB (data base) and Tables.
-Then on the seeds file, run that code to create the usable information.

 ## Running the server

 Now you will want to run the web site locally.